Hi, I'm Ms. Halley

-I very much look up to the researchers at the Center for the Developing Child at Harvard, particularly Dr. Jack Shonkoff, who has contributed tremendously to the knowledge base on early brain development and the impact of warm, nurturing relationships on development across the life span.
-One of my life's hopes is to work with him someday, and one of my girlfriends who works at Harvard makes sure to text me every time she interacts with him. #jealous
+I think there are too many to name!
+Historically I have very much looked up to the researchers at the Center for the Developing Child at Harvard, particularly Dr. Jack Shonkoff, who have contributed tremendously to the knowledge base on early brain development and the impact of warm, nurturing relationships on development across the life span.

 What's my favorite thing about working with the littles?

 I love hearing all the word-approximations that young children come up with as they're learning to talk and to have themselves understood.
 A couple of my all-time favorites are "whackamole" instead of guacamole and "bang bang" for bandaid.
 It's just the daggum cutest!
 I'm also always tickled by how little kids try to pronounce my name or the ways they describe me.
 I've been: Ms. Howley, Ms. H, Ms. Therapy, and "the girl who teaches us how to behave."